oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/DesignPatterns/banked_memory_system/README.md

 1. Change to the sample directory.

-2. Configure the build system for the Arria 10 device family, which is the default.
+2. Build the program for Intel® Agilex® 7 device family, which is the default.

    ```
    mkdir build